Statement of purpose and infection control

 Fixtures, Fittings & Furniture

-Patients who are thought to have an infection that may be contagious i.e. chickenpox are asked to wait in a designated isolation room rather than the main waiting room.
+· Patients who are thought to have an infection that may be contagious i.e. chickenpox are asked to wait in a designated isolation room rather than the main waiting room.
+The reception staff has been informed to isolate these patients.

 Policies, procedures and guidelines

-Monika is responsible for regular monitoring of the standard of cleaning throughout the practice and reporting deficiencies to the practice manager.
+Joanna, Robertas and Rachana are responsible for regular monitoring of the standard of cleaning throughout the practice and reporting to Monica Glapa Cleaning Manager if any problems are identified.

-The practice manager is responsible for liaising directly with the cleaners alongside Dr Nalini Modha where there are cleaning deficiencies or any identified problems.
+The Cleaning Manager is responsible for liaising directly with the cleaners alongside Clinical Manager Dr Nalini Modha who will be informed if any issues are identified which need further escalation.